top of page

 The Future of Electric Transport in Kenya

-The wheels are in motion—literally and figuratively—for Kenya’s low-carbon future.
-Electric mobility is no longer a distant ambition; it’s on the road today, carrying passengers, riders, and the nation toward climate resilience.
+Electric mobility is now fully on the road, carrying passengers, riders, and the nation toward climate resilience.

-Only about 9,000 EVs registered nationwide, mostly electric motorcycles concentrated in urban areas.
+Only about 9,000 EVs were registered nationwide, mostly electric motorcycles concentrated in urban areas.

 These constraints, coupled with regulatory gaps and expensive battery maintenance, slow adoption despite growing interest and policy support.